-Examination Board: Cambridge Available levels: A Level (9618)

-Entry requirements: Grade 6 (B) in GCSE Computer Science

-Head of Department: Mr I Munshi
+Examination Board: Available levels: Entry requirements: Head of Department: Cambridge A Level (9608) Grade 7 (A) in GCSE Computer Science Mr I Munshi

 Aims and Learning Outcomes

 Computer Science is a practical subject where students can apply the academic principles learned in the classroom to real-world systems.
 It is an intensely creative subject that combines invention and excitement, that can look at the natural world through a digital prism.
 Computer Science values computational thinking, helping students to develop critical thinking skills to solve problems, design systems and understand the power and limits of human and machine intelligence.